emmajanedrews/base-template/_posts/2017-08-08-should-you-invest-in-short-term-rental-properties.md

 **Then there is the question of management.** Management of your property can be done long distance or you can hire a local property manager with experience in short term rentals that can take care of the property for you.
 Be aware of the costs associated with that as well.

 If you do use the property yourself for a portion of the year, then there are some tax limitations that you need to be aware of.
-There is a certain period of time that you can stay at the property and still consider it an investment rental property.&nbsp;
+There is a certain period of time that you can stay at the property and still consider it an investment rental property.

-Finally, **you need to have an exit strategy.** If it doesn’t work out for you, is this property something that you will be able to sell easily, or is it going to be an ongoing economic burden until you can get it sold?&nbsp;
+Finally, **you need to have an exit strategy.** If it doesn’t work out for you, is this property something that you will be able to sell easily, or is it going to be an ongoing economic burden until you can get it sold?

 {% include pullquote.html %}